goatcorp/faq/steamdeck.md

 ### Q: Final Fantasy XIV doesn't close properly / Steam constantly thinks Final Fantasy XIV is playing

 Make sure you set the Launch Options in the "Add a Non-Steam Game" step.
 Specifically the `--parent-expose-pids --parent-share-pids --parent-pid=1` arguments allow XIVLauncher to communicate with Steam to report the game closing.

+### Q: XIVLauncher immediately closes when trying to run it through Steam

+Do not set a Compatibility mode for XIVLauncher in Steam.
+XIVLauncher is a native Steam application that does not need Proton to run.